Love and Death poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Boris accidentally becomes a war hero when his cannon misfires and destroys a French command post.
 He receives a medal and newfound status, choosing to embrace his unlikely heroism rather than continue hiding., moving from reaction to action.

 The Collapse moment at 64 minutes (76% through) represents the emotional nadir.
 Here, Boris is captured after the assassination attempt fails—they killed a lookalike.
 He is sentenced to death.
 Sonja escapes, but Boris faces execution.
-The whiff of death becomes literal as Boris confronts his lifelong fear made real., demonstrates the protagonist at their lowest point.
+The whiff of death becomes literal as Boris confronts his lifelong fear made real., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 80% of the runtime.
 Boris accepts his fate with philosophical resignation.
 He realizes that whether life has meaning or not, he lived authentically—loving Sonja, questioning existence, and finally acting on principle.
 His synthesis combines intellectual acceptance with emotional peace., demonstrating the transformation achieved throughout the journey.